 The audios of Andic and a media trial: the defense in a case that has never been secret

-Lawyers analyze what role the parties involved in high-profile cases can play
+Lawyers analyze what role the parties involved in cases of public resonance can have

 BarcelonaJonathan Andic has been defending himself since the Mossos d'Esquadra arrested him as the alleged perpetrator of his father's death.
-Judicially, by filing a technical and extensive appeal that denies the evidence incriminating him to try to have the restrictive measures currently against him lifted, such as the passport withdrawal or the one million euro bail with which he has been able to avoid going to prison.
-But also, from a media perspective, by trying to reverse the "social condemnation" that his defense claims he suffered when he was arrested.
-Nevertheless, the judge, the Mossos, and the prosecutor in the case are all heading in the same direction: they believe there are sufficient indications to incriminate him.
+Judicially, by filing a technical and extensive appeal that denies the evidence incriminating him to try to have the restrictive measures currently against him lifted, such as the passport withdrawal or the one million euro bail with which he has managed to avoid going to prison.
+But also, in the media, trying to reverse the "social condemnation" that his defense claims he suffered when he was arrested.
+Nevertheless, the judge, the Mossos, and the prosecutor in the case are all heading in the same direction: they believe there are sufficient grounds to indict him.

-has published the audios of the first calls published the audio of Jonathan Andic's first calls to 112 and the Fire Department just after the fall of the founder of Mango, Isak Andic.
+has published the audios of the first calls published the audio recordings of Jonathan Andic's first calls to 112 and the Fire Department just after the fall of the founder of Mango, Isak Andic.
 "I need help, my father has fallen.
 We are in Collbató and he has fallen [...].
-I think he has fallen down a ravine," stated Jonathan, who can be heard crying and at times having difficulty expressing himself.
+I think he has fallen down a ravine," stated Jonathan, who can be heard crying and at times struggling to express himself.
 After the broadcast, Marco stated that the calls demonstrate "the desperation of a son who has lost his father".

 Cargando